kristiinara/GraphifyEvolution/documentation/example_queries.md

     RETURN
         app.name, collect(distinct app.commit), count(v)

-We found removed vulnerabilities in two applications.
-In Lockdown application three vulnerabilities were removed in three different classes in one commit.
-In Arex application four vulnerabilities were removed in the same class during two different commits.
+We found removed vulnerabilities in one application.
+In Arex application two vulnerabilities were removed in the same class during one commit.